A small step for us. A big step for your case.

 • actions relating to the use of the invention prior to the granting of the patent or to the right based on prior use of the invention.

-• On the one hand, the UPC provides for a transitional period of seven years after its entry into force, which may be extended by up to seven years, during which actions for infringement or revocation of a European patent or actions for infringement or revocation of a supplementary protection certificate issued for a product protected by a European patent may continue to be brought before national courts or other competent national authorities.
+• On the one hand, the UPCA provides for a transitional period of seven years after its entry into force, which may be extended onces up to seven years, during which complaints regarding the infringement or invalidity of a European patent or complaints regarding the infringement or invalidity of a supplementary protection certificate issued for a product protected by a European patent can still be brought before national courts or other competent national authorities.

-• On the other hand, patentees or applicants for a European patent that has been applied for or granted before the expiry of the transitional period have the possibility to declare a so-called opt-out (see below in detail).
+• On the other hand, patentees or applicants for a European patent that has been applied for or granted before the end of the transitional period will have the possibility to declare a so-called opt-out (see below in detail).

 The effects of decisions of the Unified Patent Court extend to all member states that have ratified the UPC.